Please ensure Javascript is enabled for purposes of website accessibility

 I find value in meeting new people that are part of our communities and networking at events.
 It allows us to connect with others and become more familiar with our local businesses and not-for-profit organizations in order to provide services to help them grow and better serve.

-Chris Schneiderman, Executive Vice President at State Bank
+Chris Schneiderman, President & CEO at State Bank

 Chris Schneiderman, Treasurer